Project-based learning methodology

 - Gamification in class

 - Resource sharing

 Finally, a project-based learning methodology process finishes with a group presentation in which students must sum up their learning.
 In this regard, GoConqr’s Slides offer a great variety of pre-designed templates that allow for the inclusion of media elements to support their findings such as videos, images, Mind Maps, Flashcards, Notes and Quizzes.

 As we can see in this case study carried out by the Georgia Institute of Technology, most issues related to project-based learning methodology boil down to student freedom.
 Students’ rates of progression may seem slow.
 Some students might even struggle to stay on-target.
 In addition, teachers unfamiliar with PBL might lose confidence and feel they are no longer in charge of students’ learning.

 Tackling those common issues is easy with GoConqr.
 In order to do so, teachers must monitor the progress of each Study Group so they can intervene if and when necessary.

 That intervention can take several forms.
 For instance, they could start a discussion thread or drop hints by sharing study resources.
 In the previous example, the teacher could share a deck of Flashcards about meiosis so that students could identify any areas they may need to address or improve upon.

-Thousands of teachers around the world are already using GoConqr’s tool to put PBL into action following a similar approach to the one discussed above.
+Thousands of teachers around the world are already using GoConqr’s tools to put Deeper Learning into action following a similar approach to the one discussed above.